 - 1 in 7 Baby Boomers is caring for an aging parent.

-- Nearly a quarter of Baby Boomers expect their parents or in-laws to move in with them – and half anticipate that living arrangement are excited about it.
+- Nearly a quarter of Baby Boomers expect their parents or in-laws to move in with them – and half that anticipate such a living arrangement are excited about it.
 (AARP)

 - 10 million seniors live alone.